Everything you need to know about parking in Saint Paul.

 How long will it take before the zone is installed after I submit my application?

 Residential Disability Parking Zones are usually installed within four weeks once payment is received by the Traffic Division.
+However, signs will not be installed during winter months when the ground is frozen.

 How do I get a Residential Disability Parking Zone removed from in front of my residence?